Ajo District Jail

 Books

 The Ajo District Jail allows books to be mailed directly to the jail from a reputable source such as AmazonBarnes & Noble or Books-A-Million.
-You can order them directly from your computer and have them shipped to the inmate at the address above.
+You can order them directly from your computer and have them shipped to the inmate at the address noted.

 Books must NOT contain images or content that are considered excessively violent, pornographic or obscene.
 Any book that does not meet the Ajo District Jail standards will be disposed of.